Technologicat/mcpyrate/README.md

 In the first three forms, the macro will receive the `...` part as input.
 An identifier macro will receive the `Name` AST node itself.

-The expander will replace the invocation with the expanded content.
+The expander will replace the macro invocation with the expanded content.
 By default, expansion occurs first for outermost nodes, i.e, from outside to inside.
 However, each macro can control whether it expands before or after any nested macro invocations.

 ### Importing macros